LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 Now, there has been some discussions on WCAG's GitHub for this one, with the debate centered around does it fail 3.3.2 Labels or Instructions (A), 2.4.6 Headings and Labels (AA) or is it a failure at all.
 As is often the case on the WCAG discussions, folk have differing opinions and that often results in me going down a rabbit hole.

 The only normative wording on 3.3.2 is "Labels or instructions are provided when content requires user input.", which as far as normative texts go, is quite light on explicit details.
-There are certainly enough clues in the non-normative text to indicate that some text, somewhere would be necessary to inform users of required fields where it is "ambiguous".
-In our form, it is ambiguous, how would anybody know whether a field is required or optional without an instruction?
+There are certainly enough clues in the non-normative text to indicate that some text, somewhere would be necessary to inform users of required fields where it is "ambiguous". in our form, it is ambiguous, how would anybody know whether a field is required or optional without an instruction?
 It's worth touching upon "ambiguous", here, as not all forms would require some form of text instruction.
 In the GitHub discussions, there were good points made by Patrick Lauke in that there are some situations in which the instructional text would not be required, such as a login form.
 A login form is not ambiguous, as they are typically just two fields, both of which are required to login, as an example my email or username is me saying who I am, my password is me proving it.
 It's a given those two fields are both required, that's how it works and that is convention.
 So do not record this where it's clear all fields are required and there is no text stating that.
 Do record this where it could go either way, like on tthe form we are looking at.

 ##### How to find